Alcohol and dementia risk. Can moderate drinking reduce the risk?

 Alcohol and Dementia Risk

-Researchers conducted a study of 3,069 community-living adults aged 75 years and older.
+Researchers conducted a study of 3,069 community living adults.
+They were aged 75 years and older.
 All were in the Ginkgo Evaluation of Memory Study (GEMS).
 That’s a federal research project.
 It reported a strong link between moderate drinking and lower risk of dementia.

 At the beginning of the study, 2,587 of the participants were cognitively normal.
 At that time, a total of 482 had mild cognitive impairment (MCI).

 Researchers examined participants every six months.
-They did so for up to six years testing for changes in memory or thinking abilities.
+They did so for up to six years.
+They tested for changes in memory or thinking abilities.

 The scientists adjusted for demographics, smoking, co-morbidities, depression, social activity, and baseline cognition.
 Cognitively normal participants who had one to two drinks daily enjoyed a 37% lower risk of dementia.
+That was compared to non-drinkers.
 But there was no improvement among those who began with mild cognitive impairment.

 Dr. Kaycee Sink of Wake University School of Medicine was head researcher.
 “Our findings suggest mild to moderate alcohol intake may reduce the risk of dementia,” Dr. Sink said.
 “However, this does not appear to be true for those who already have mild cognitive impairment.”